anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge: Is expected to respond with the necessary data objects for bootstrapping to the Registrar-Agent.
   The protocol used between the pledge and the Registrar-Agent is assumed to be HTTP(S) in the context of this document.
   Any other protocol can be used as long as it supports the exchange of the necessary artifacts.
-  This includes CoAP or protocol to be used over Bluetooth or NFC connections A pledge acting as a server during bootstrapping leads to the following differences compared to BRSKI:
+  This includes CoAP or protocol to be used over Bluetooth or NFC connections.
+  A pledge acting as server leads to the following differences compared to BRSKI {{!RFC8995}}:

-  * The pledge is discovered by the Registrar-Agent as defined in {{discovery_uc2_ppa}}.
+  * The pledge no longer initiates bootstrapping, but is discovered and triggered by the Registrar-Agent as defined in {{discovery_uc2_ppa}}.
-  * The pledge offers additional endpoints as defined in {{pledge_ep}}, so that the Registrar-Agent can request data required for bootstrapping the pledge.
+  * The pledge offers additional endpoints as defined in {{pledge_component}}, so that the Registrar-Agent can request data required for bootstrapping the pledge.
-  * The pledge includes additional data in the PVR, which is provided by the Registrar-Agent in the voucher-request trigger as defined in {{tpvr}}.
+  * The pledge includes additional data in the PVR, which is provided and signed by the Registrar-Agent as defined in {{tpvr}}.
     This allows the registrar to identify with which Registrar-Agent the pledge was in contact (see {{agt_prx}}).
+  * The artifacts exchanged between the pledge and the registrar via the Registrar-Agent are authenticated self-contained objects (i.e., signature-wrapped artifacts).

+* Registrar-Agent: Is a new component defined in {{agent_component}} that provides a store and forward communication path to exchange data objects between the pledge and the domain registrar.
+  This is for situations in which the domain registrar is not directly reachable by the pledge, which may be due to a different technology stacks or due to missing connectivity.
+  A Registrar-Agent acting as client leads to the following new aspects:

-  * The order of exchanges in the BRSKI-PRM call flow is different from those in BRSKI {{!RFC8995}}, as the PVR and PER are collected simultaneously and provided to the registrar together.
+  * The order of exchanges in the BRSKI-PRM call flow is different from that in BRSKI {{!RFC8995}}, as the Registrar-Agent can trigger one or more pledges and collects the PVR and PER artifcats simultaneously as defined in {{exchanges}}.
     This enables bulk bootstrapping of several devices.
-  * The artifacts exchanged between the pledge and the registrar via the Registrar-Agent are authenticated self-contained objects (i.e., signature-wrapped data objects).

-* Registrar-Agent: Provides a store and forward communication path to exchange data objects between the pledge and the domain registrar.
-  The Registrar-Agent acts as a broker in situations in which the domain registrar is not directly reachable by the pledge.
-  This may be due to a different technology stack or due to missing connectivity.

-  * The Registrar-Agent triggers one or more pledges to create bootstrapping artifacts such as the voucher-request and the Enroll-Request.
-    It can then perform a (bulk) bootstrapping based on the collected data.
   * There is no trust assumption between the pledge and the Registrar-Agent as only authenticated self-contained objects are used, which are transported via the Registrar-Agent and provided either by the pledge or the domain registrar.
   * The trust assumption between the Registrar-Agent and the domain registrar may be based on an LDevID, which is provided by the PKI responsible for the customer domain.
   * The Registrar-Agent may be realized as stand-alone component supporting nomadic activities of a service technician moving between different installation sites.